tptirrell/tptirrell.github.io/_posts/2016-7-28-AirportDelays .md

 **K-Means Clustering**
 After scaling the data using the StandardScarler in sklearn, I ran a k-means clustering and measure with a silhouette score.
-We need to determine the number of clusters,k, so we can fit the model a few times until we find the maxinum silhouette score which happens to be 0.292 with a k value equal to 5.
+We need to determine the number of clusters,k, so we can fit the model a few times until we find the maximum silhouette score which happens to be 0.292 with a k value equal to 5.
 Code below:

 ![functions](/images/airport/kmeans1.png)

 **Hierarchical Clustering**
-The second clustering method I chose was Hierarhical which I ran with the code below.
+The second clustering method I chose was Hierarchical which I ran with the code below.
 The cophenetic correlation coefficient, c, compares the pairwise distances to those implied by the hierarchical clustering.
 The c, in this case, is 0.782 with a maximum value of 1.
 The silhouette score was also calculated to
 be: 0.539.
 Code below: